-Petworth News was started on Facebook in late fall 2014 by Drew Schneider to provide local information to Petworth and the surrounding neighborhoods, helping to keep neighbors informed and engaged with each other, which we believe is one of the best ways to ensure you live in a thriving neighborhood.
-The Petworth News website launched in June 2015 and was chosen as runner-up for Best Community Blog in the Washington City Paper 2017 and 2016 Readers' Choice Polls, was profiled by Curbed DC in January 2016 and named by The Washington Post as one of their favorite DC blogs in August 2016.
+Petworth News was started on Facebook in late fall 2014 by Drew Schneider to provide local information to Petworth and the surrounding neighborhoods, helping to keep neighbors informed and engaged with each other.
+The Petworth News website launched in June 2015 and was chosen as runner-up for Best Community Blog in the Washington City Paper in their 2016 and 2017 Readers' Choice Polls, was profiled by Curbed DC in January 2016 and named by The Washington Post as one of their favorite DC blogs in August 2016.

 Petworth News is a community news blog where you will find facts and objective news about the people and events in our area, along with some snark and an occasional opinion or two.

-Stay up to date with Petworth News — free once-a-week email
+Stay up to date with Petworth News — subscribe to the free once-a-week email

-Follow Petworth News on Twitter and Instagram to keep up with local news as it happens, and subscribe to the free Petworth News Weekly email to make sure you don't miss articles.
+Follow Petworth News on Facebook, Twitter and Instagram to keep up with local news as it happens, and subscribe to the free Petworth News Weekly email to make sure you don't miss articles.
 It offers a great recap of the past week.
-No spam!

 Drew is also a contributing writer to the Washington Post in its All Opinions Are Local section.
-(Read the article about the partnership.)
 Drew was profiled by the Washington Post in August 2016 as one of their favorite DC bloggers.
 (See more interviews with Drew on the humble brag page.)

 You can learn a bit more about Drew and how the Petworth News blog came about by listening to a podcast interview from 2015 when the blog was first starting, or read his interview with CurbedDC about Petworth (after we totally won the Curbed Cup for the Best Neighborhood in DC).

 Drew takes responsibility for all content on this site, so contact him with questions, praise or criticism.